Centerra Gold inks deal to buy AuRico Metals for $310M in cash - Article - BNN

 Under the deal, Centerra (CG.TO) has agreed to pay $1.80 per share for the company which is developing the Kemess property in B.C.

-Shares in AuRico (AMI.TO) closed at $1.30 on the Toronto Stock Exchange on Monday.
+Shares in AuRico (AMI.TO) soared at the market open Tuesday.
+They closed at $1.30 on the Toronto Stock Exchange on Monday.

 Centerra says the deal expands its existing development pipeline to include another low-cost de-risked brownfield development asset in the Kemess property.